Close

 Litetronics NSF High Bay

-Litetronics designed its NSF High Bay with had the needs of the nation’s food manufacturing/service industry in mind.
+Litetronics designed its NSF High Bay with the needs of the nation’s food manufacturing/service industry in mind.
 With 130 lumens of LED illumination per watt, this fixture offers high visual acuity for areas where safety and visibility are paramount.

-This powerful, durable light fixture delivers outstanding efficiency, long life and low maintenance.
+This powerful, durable light fixture delivers outstanding efficiency, long life, and low maintenance.
 Litetronics’ NSF High Bay is constructed using corrosion-resistant materials with a smooth outer shell without crevices where moisture and bacteria can accumulate and cause contamination issues.

-In addition, the fixture is IP69K-rated, protecting against intrusion from dust, grease, smoke or high-pressure water jets.
+In addition, the fixture is IP69K-rated, protecting against intrusion from dust, grease, smoke, or high-pressure water jets.

-For facilities involved in the manufacture, preparation, storage, and/or service of food, the use of Litetronics’ NSF-rated lighting fixture enables them to comply with federal regulations and prevent possible issues related to physical contamination, cleaning and sanitization.
+For facilities involved in the manufacture, preparation, storage, and/or service of food, the use of Litetronics’ NSF-rated lighting fixture enables them to comply with federal regulations and prevent possible issues related to physical contamination, cleaning, and sanitization.

 NSF Rated Lighting: Meeting the Standards, Winning the Job